ceholden/open-geo-tutorial/README.md

 `docker build -t condageo .`

-which will create an OS image called 'condageo' and then to create the container run:
+which will create an OS image called 'condageo' and then to create the container run this from the top of the git repo:

-`docker run --name geo -p 8888:8888 -v "$PWD/Python/chapters:/opt/notebooks" -it condageo`
+`docker run --name geo -p 8888:8888 -v "$PWD:/opt/notebooks" -it condageo`

-which will start a container called 'geo' based on the 'condageo' image, then it will mount the /chapters directory from the git repo to the container's /opt/notebooks directory, and then give you the bash command line.
+which will start a container called 'geo' based on the 'condageo' image, then it will mount the repo directory to the container's /opt/notebooks directory where you can go access this repo's jupyter notebooks.